Malawi: dream big | NEWS | COMMUNITY OF SANT'EGIDIO

 International Lab Accreditation

 Recently, the ISO certification has been obtained by the DREAM laboratories in Balaka and Blantyre.
 Indeed, those are the first laboratories to receive international accreditation in Malawi, where facilities operate in underdeveloped areas with electricity and water supply not always guaranteed.
-In addition to long years of work and collaboration between European and African biologists, the standard has been reached with technological innovations, as in the case of Balaka, which is located in a deeply rural area.standard è stato raggiunto con innovazioni tecnologiche, come nel caso di Balaka, che si trova in una zona profondamente rurale.
+In addition to long years of work and collaboration between European and African biologists, the standard has been reached with technological innovations, as in the case of Balaka, which is located in a deeply rural area.

 A meeting with the Health Minister